 Not the creepy-crawly things...
 This term refers to issues with the product that require a little help from engineering to fix the code.

-A physical location where an organisation handles a high volume of customer and other telephone calls, usually with some amount of computer automation.
-More common today, though, are contact centres, featuring multi-channel support, rather than just telephony.
+A physical location where an organization handles a high volume of customer and other telephone calls, usually with some amount of computer automation.
+More common today, though, are contact centers, featuring multi-channel support, rather than just telephony.

 A priority level assigned to a case to determine urgency and how quickly it should be addressed by a rep.

 Computer-telephony integration (CTI)